website has been developed by Jim and friends.

 and concert performances.

-Please browse categories above
+Please browse categories above.

-The creative team for the show
+The creative team was,

 Richard Maltby (Director)

 Mark York (Pianist and co-arranger),

 Anna Louizossets, (Set Designer), Rui Rita, (Lights) and Carl Casella, (Sound).

 is just one of over thirty rave reviews for Jim's show